 System programs are the basic layer of software built into every computer.
 They include the POST, BIOS, and Configuration/Setup Utility programs.
 Power-on self-test (POST) is a set of tests and procedures performed every time you turn on your computer.
 Basic input/output system (BIOS) is a layer of software that translates instructions from other layers of software into electrical signals that the computer hardware can understand.
-Except for a short message on your screen when you turn your computer on, you rarely have much direct involvement with BIOS.
+Except for a short message on your screen when you turn on your computer, you rarely have much direct involvement with BIOS.
 You can use the Configuration/Setup Utility program to set up your computer for different features and options.

-Other software used by your computer includes: device drivers, which support a specific type of hardware device; and Advanced Power Management (APM), which allows the computer to conserve energy, or allows the computer to turn on when it is unattended.
+Other software used by your computer includes device drivers, which support a specific type of hardware device and Advanced Power Management (APM), which enables your computer to conserve energy or to turn on when it is unattended.